 Reference Architecture Components

 Edge Gateway, implemented with Azure API Management.
 This service facilitates communication between the API publisher and the services that consume the APIs.
 Other capabilities include dynamic routing, monitoring, resiliency, security, and more.
 In this architecture, it executes specified dynamic routing rules, and accommodates diverse inbound clients.
+A deeper integration is available by using a route service to bind an app to an API management proxy.

 Service Registry, implemented as Spring Cloud Services Service Registry, tracks the services.
 The Command Service and the Query Service both register with this module; the Edge Gateway uses the Service Registry to discover service locations and where requests should be routed.